mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

     ![](attachments/use-sap-odata-model-creator/import_module_package.png)

+3. Use the navigation dialog to find your module, which will have the suffix **.mpk**.

     You now have your service **HCM\_PEOPLE\_PROFILE\_SRV** module available in your project ready to use in combination with the SAP OData Connector.

     ![](attachments/use-sap-odata-model-creator/project_explorer.png)

-Now you are ready to use the imported data model together with the SAP OData Connector.
-For more information, see [How to Use the SAP OData Connector](/howto/sap/use-sap-odata-connector).
+For more information on how to use the imported data model together with the SAP OData Connector, see [How to Use the SAP OData Connector](/howto/sap/use-sap-odata-connector).

 ## 5 Related Content